 “And I did that so I don’t have to drink generic orange juice.”

 So I crossed out ORANGE JUICE and scribbled in HALF-GALLON OF MINUTE MAID ORANGE JUICE.

 “Get the kind with calcium and Vitamin D,” she said, “it’s the one with the blue cap.”

 I know which kind it is.

 We have a jug of it in the refrigerator.
 It is the one I fill with generic orange juice.
 She may have gone to college but I know how to save a buck – or in the case of Minute Maid, a couple of bucks.

-When she went to college, she worked a full time job and was raising two kids.
-Her school was half-way across the state which meant she had to drive an hour and a half to get there, often through blizzards and thunderstorms.
+While she went to college, she worked a full-time job and raised two kids.
+Her school was half-way across the state which meant she drove an hour and a half to get there, often through blizzards and thunderstorms.

 So I suppose she deserves Minute-Maid by the jug.

 It is me who does not deserve it.
 I got kicked out of every school I went to.
 I dropped out of high-school a month before graduation to go hitch-hiking with Stan.
 I only went to college years later because that is where the girls and parties were.
 Eventually, I dropped out of that too.